-Building a purpose-led, future-fit organisation and growth culture

-We believe that when employees are clear on their purpose in life and how this connects to the work they do, they are more engaged and willing to go the extra mile.
-Working with purpose is at the heart of our culture.
-This also helps us attract the best talent, as evidenced by our status as number one employer of choice across industries in the country.
-We are transforming how we work at HUL by introducing more flexible and agile ways of working.
-We continue on our journey to build a diverse and inclusive organisation through our progressive policies.
-We are reskilling and upskilling our people, and embracing hybrid ways of work to prepare for the future of work.
-We continue to build organisational capabilities with clear focus on functional learning priorities and embedding digital-first mindset to make our people future-fit.
+Building a purpose-led, future-fit organisation and We have an existing Technical Collaboration Agreement (TCA) and a Trademark License Agreement (TMLA) with Unilever since 2013.
+Your Company is enjoying the benefits We believe that when employees are clear on their purpose of an increasing stream of new products and innovations, in life and how this connects to the work they do, they are backed by technology and know-how from Unilever. more engaged and willing to go the extra mile.
+Working The pace of innovations and the scope of services have with purpose is at the heart of our culture.
+This also helps expanded over the years.
+Unilever's global resources are us attract the best talent, as evidenced by our status providing greater expertise and superior innovations. as number one employer of choice across industries in This has helped in bringing to the Indian consumers bigger, the country.
+We are transforming how we work at HUL by better and faster innovations. introducing more flexible and agile ways of working.
+We continue on our journey to build a diverse and inclusive The TCA provides for payment of royalty on net sales organisation through our progressive policies.
+We are of specific products manufactured by your Company, reskilling and upskilling our people, and embracing hybrid with technical know-how provided by Unilever.
+The TMLA ways of work to prepare for the future of work.
+We continue provides for the payment of trademark royalty as a to build organisational capabilities with clear focus on percentage of net sales on specific brands where Unilever functional learning priorities and embedding digital-first owns the trademark in India including use of 'Unilever mindset to make our people future-fit.
+Corporate logo'.

-Technology absorption

-The Company continues to derive sustainable benefit from the strong foundation and long tradition of R&D at Unilever, which differentiates it from others.
-New products, processes and benefits flow from work done in various Unilever R&D centres across the globe, including in India.
-The Unilever R&D labs in Mumbai, Bengaluru and Gurgaon work closely with the business to create exciting innovations that help us win with our consumers.
-With world-class facilities, and a superior science and technology culture, Unilever attracts the best talent to provide a significant technology differentiation to its products and processes.
+Your Company maintains strong and healthy interactions Technology absorption with Unilever through a well-coordinated management The Company continues to derive sustainable benefit exchange programme, which includes setting out from the strong foundation and long tradition of R&D at governing guidelines pertaining to identifying areas of Unilever, which differentiates it from others.
+New products, research, agreeing timelines, resource requirements, processes and benefits flow from work done in various scientific research based on hypothesis testing and Unilever R&D centres across the globe, including in India. experimentation.
+This leads to new, improved and The Unilever R&D labs in Mumbai, Bengaluru and Gurgaon alternative technologies, supporting the development of work closely with the business to create exciting innovations launch-ready product formulations based on research, that help us win with our consumers.
+With world-class and introducing them to markets.
+Your Company facilities, and a superior science and technology culture, continuously imports technology from Unilever under the Unilever attracts the best talent to provide a significant TCA, which is fully absorbed. technology differentiation to its products and processes.